Ctrl+Alt+Del (webcomic)

 Ctrl+Alt+Del (CAD) is a gaming-related webcomic and animated series written by Tim Buckley.
 The name of the comic refers to the Windows command Control-Alt-Delete.
 Premiering on October 23, 2002, the comic's focus has gradually shifted away from single strip gags towards longer story arcs and greater continuity through the use of video game references.
-Ctrl+Alt+Del currently is updated every Monday, Wednesday and Friday.
+The comic is updated every Monday and Friday.

-Ctrl+Alt+Del has provided Buckley with enough income to make a living, placing Ctrl+Alt+Del in a small group of web comics that receive full-time devotion from their artist.
+Ctrl+Alt+Del has provided Buckley with enough income to make a living, placing it in a small group of web comics that receive full-time devotion from their artist.
 Beginning June 2008, a number of smaller, humor-themed batch-released strips entitled "CAD Sillies" began running on the news feeds, although they were soon given their own section on the site.
 By May 2009, the comic had received 38 million page views and was receiving 1.8 million monthly unique visitors.